Talavera Pottery: 500 Years of History, Art & Cultural Heritage

 Hold a Talavera tile to the light and you're holding a map.
-Cobalt swirls from Talavera de la Reina in Spain; terracotta earth from Puebla; blue-and-white dreams from Ming China that rode the Manila galleons into Acapulco; Indigenous hands shaping local clays into everyday beauty.
+Cobalt swirls from Talavera de la Reina in Spain.
+Terracotta earth from Puebla.
+Blue-and-white dreams from Ming China that rode the Manila galleons into Acapulco.
+Indigenous hands shaping local clays into everyday beauty.
 One object, many worlds—joined in a glaze that catches the sun and keeps it.

 This guide uses these markers throughout: [G] = term appears in the Glossary | [REF] = source listed in Works Cited